Your guide to weekly payroll for part-time and full-time caregivers

 5. Tap on individual shifts to request your Helper to correct their hours before Sunday at 11:59 PM.
 You can also add any extra payments for your Helper on this screen for overtime or sick pay

 At this time, Herewith’s platform supports functionality for Helpers who are classified as personal attendants, and you, as the employer, are not required to provide meal periods or make rest breaks available, but you may choose to provide either or both.
-Read more information about the personal attendant classification here.
+Read more information about the personal attendant classification in California or search for guidelines for your state.

 Overtime is accrued at 1.5 x hourly rate for over 9 hours a day and/or 40 in a 7-day workweek.There is no legal requirement for employers to provide employees with paid or unpaid vacation time.
 But if you do choose to provide vacation time, there are rules that apply to how it is accrued and carried over to the following year.